Gravitational renormalization of quantum field theory: Introduction

-In the present work, we shall propose a yet different strategy to incorporate gravity along the above line of reasoning.
-Instead of proposing a new, or relying on an available, fundamental theory of quantum gravity, we shall try to define modified propagators in a very ``conservative'' (in a sense, minimal) way inspired by the simple semiclassical perspective in which gravity is described by Einstein's geometrical theory and matter by perturbative QFT.
-In this approach, gravity is therefore not viewed as a spin-2 field (although with very complicated interactions with itself and with matter fields), but rather as the causal structure of space-time (or the manifestation thereof), a property the background field method reserves to the classical part of the metric only.
+In the present work, we shall propose a yet different strategy to incorporate gravity, along the above line of reasoning, in a very conservative and somewhat ``minimal'' way.
+Inspired by the simple semiclassical perspective in which gravity is described by Einstein's geometrical theory and matter by perturbative QFT, gravity is not viewed as a spin-2 field (although with very complicated interactions with itself and with matter fields), but rather as the causal structure of space-time (or the manifestation thereof), a property the background field method reserves to the classical part of the metric only.
 The modified propagators for matter fields should therefore take into consideration the presence of each and every source, classical or virtual, in a given process mathematically described by Feynman's diagrams.
+In this respect, our approach falls close to the asymptotic safety scenario~\cite{weinberg} (since it does not require new physics), but short of the classicalization scheme~\cite{dvali-a} (since it does not make any specific ansatz about the crucial role played by black holes).
 Of course, philosophical perspectives aside, the relevant question is whether this idea leads to different (or the same) phenomenological predictions with respect to the other approaches to UV physics currently available, but we are in a fairly premature stage to assess that.

 The rest of this paper is conceptually divided into two parts: the general proposal is described in the next Section, where we briefly review the idea of semiclassical gravity, the interplay between propagators, the causal structure of space-time and UV~divergences, and then list four prescriptions which should serve as guidelines in order to modify the propagators accordingly; in Section~\ref{scalar}, we shall try to apply the proposal and obtain a modified scalar field propagator to estimate the UV behaviour of the four-point function to one-loop.
 Let us remark that the second part of the paper is based on several more working assumptions, in addition to the general guidelines, and the results about transition amplitudes are therefore a consequence of both the general idea and some simplifications which might indeed appear more questionable.